Mullaivana Nathar Temple, Tirukkarukavur

 How to reach

-This shiva temple is just 8 km from the town of Papanasam on the Kumbakonam–Thanjavur main road.
-It is about 20 km southwest of Kumbakonam and 20 km northeast of Thanjavur, making it easily accessible from both towns.
+This Shiva temple is located about 8 km from Papanasam on the Kumbakonam–Thanjavur Main Road.
+It lies approximately 20 km southwest of Kumbakonam and 20 km northeast of Thanjavur, making it conveniently accessible from both towns and an easy stop for devotees travelling along this route.

 Temple Address